nextmv-io/sdk/templates/mip-incentive-allocation/README.md

 To solve a Mixed Integer Problem (MIP) is to optimize a linear objective function of many variables, subject to linear constraints.
-We demonstrate this by solving a budget allocation problem.
+We demonstrate this by solving a incentive allocation problem.

 Given a collection of incentives per a user with a cost and effect, our objective is to maximize the total effect without exceeding a given budget.